 ROE= (Net income/ average stockholder equity)

 It shows how good is the company in rewarding its shareholders.
 A higher ROE means that the company generates a higher profit from the money that the shareholders have invested.
-Always invest in companies with high ROE.
+Always invest in companies with an average ROE for last three years greater than 15%.

 Increased revenue doesn’t always mean increased profits.
-Profit margin reveals how good a company is at converting revenue into profits available for shareholders.
+The profit margin reveals how good a company is at converting revenue into profits available for shareholders.
 It can be calculated as:

 Profit margin = (Net income/sales)

-A company with steady and increasing profit margin is suitable for investment.
+A company with a steady and increasing profit margin is suitable for investment.

 12. Return on capital employed (ROCE)

-ROCE measures the company’s profit and efficiency in terms of the capital it employes.
+ROCE measures the company’s profit and efficiency in terms of the capital it employs.
 It can be calculated as

 ROCE= (EBIT/Capital Employed)

 Where EBIT = Earnings before interest and tax.
 And further, Capital employed is the total number of capital that a company utilizes in order to generate profit.
 It can be calculated as the sum of the shareholder’s equity and debt liabilities.
 As a rule of thumb, invest in companies with higher ROCE compared to their competitors.

-Liquidity ratios are used to check the company’s capability to meet its short-term obligations (like debts, borrowings etc).
+Liquidity ratios are used to check the company’s capability to meet its short-term obligations (like debts, borrowings, etc).
 A company with low liquidity cannot meet its short-term debts and may face difficulties to run it’s business efficiently.
-Here are few of the most important financial ratios for investors to check the company’s liquidity:
+Here are a few of the most important financial ratios for investors to check the company’s liquidity:

 It tells you the ability of a company to pay its short-term liabilities with short-term assets.
-Current ratio can be calculated as:
+The current ratio can be calculated as:

 Current ratio = (Current assets / current liabilities)

 While investing, companies with a current ratio greater than 1 should be preferred.
-This means that the current assets should be greater than current liabilities of a company.
+This means that the current assets should be greater than the current liabilities of a company.

-It is also called as acid test ratio.
-Quick ratio takes accounts of the assets that can pay the debt for the short term.
+It is also called an acid test ratio.
+The quick ratio takes accounts of the assets that can pay the debt for the short term.

 Quick ratio = (Current assets – Inventory) / Current liabilities